-Reader Question: I have the dvd delivery part of Netflix now, how much would it be to just get the streaming?
+Reader Question: I have the DVD delivery part of Netflix now, how much would it be to just get the streaming?

-Alternatively, if you sign up for Amazon Prime, which is $99 for the year, you can get much of the same content to stream for free, as well as the option of renting and buying movie and TV shows, in addition to other Prime benefits like free 2-day shipping.
+Alternatively, if you sign up for Amazon Prime, which is $119 for the year, you can get much of the same content to stream for free, as well as the option of renting and buying movie and TV shows, in addition to other Prime benefits like free 2-day shipping.
 You can also stream through the new Amazon Fire TV, which will allow you to stream Netflix as well.
 You can get a free trial of Amazon Prime here.

 What does streaming mean?
 It basically means that you can watch TV shows or movies from your TV, phone or tablet via the Netflix website or a Netflix app.
 Netflix also has streaming capabilities on devices like Amazon Fire TV, Roku, Xbox, tablets, Playstation, Internet-ready TVs and other devices.

 No matter which pricing model you choose, you can sign up for 1 month free trial for Netflix to check it out and see how you like it.
-Sign up for your free trial here.